 You shouldn’t stack more than two wall ovens and one warming drawer.
 Otherwise, you could end up with a serious fire hazard in your home.

 While the fire department is a good number to have saved in your phone, you don’t want to be using it much if you can avoid it.
 So, find other ways to save space instead.
+You can consider having a kitchen fire suppression system installation as an added layer of precaution.

 How to avoid common mistakes with kitchen appliance installation